ionic-team/ionic-docs/src/pages/faq/cors.md

 Send the requests through an HTTP/HTTPS proxy that bypasses them to the external resources and adds the necessary CORS headers to the responses.
 This proxy must be trusted or under your control, as it will be intercepting most traffic made by the app.

-Also, keep in mind that the browser or webview will not receive the original HTTPS certificates but the one being sent from the proxy if provided.
+Also, keep in mind that the browser or webview will not receive the original HTTPS certificates but the one being sent from the proxy if it's provided.
 URLs may need to be rewritten in your code in order to use the proxy.

 Check <a href="https://github.com/Rob--W/cors-anywhere/" target="_blank" rel="noopener">cors-anywhere</a> for a Node.js CORS proxy that can be deployed in your own server.
 Using free hosted CORS proxies in production is not recommended.